liyue201/gostl/README.md

 English | [简体中文](./README_CN.md)

 ## Introduction
-GoSTL is a data structure and algorithm library for go,designed to provide functions similar to C++ STL,but more powerful.Combined with the characteristics of go language, most of the data structures have realized goroutine-safe.
+GoSTL is a data structure and algorithm library for go, designed to provide functions similar to C++ STL, but more powerful.
+Combined with the characteristics of go language, most of the data structures have realized goroutine-safe.
 When creating objects, you can specify whether to turn it on or not through configuration parameters.

 ## Function list